-Clients in standard DBT* receive three main modes of treatment – individual therapy, skills group, and phone coaching.
-In individual therapy, clients receive once weekly individual sessions that are typically an hour to an hour-and-a half in length.
-Clients also must attend a two-hour weekly skills group for at least one year.
-Unlike with regular group psychotherapy, these skills groups emerge as classes during which clients learn four sets of important skills:
+Clients in comprehensive DBT* receive three main modes of treatment – individual therapy, skills group, and phone coaching.
+In individual therapy, clients receive once-weekly individual sessions that are typically 60 minutes in length.
+Clients also attend a 2.5 hour weekly skills group for 24 weeks.
+Unlike regular group psychotherapy, these skills groups are psychoeducational classes during which clients learn four sets of important skills:

-* “Standard” refers to outpatient DBT as it is researched and developed at Dr. Linehan’s research lab.
+*Comprehensive refers to outpatient DBT as it is researched and developed at Dr. Linehan’s research lab.

 What are the targets and goals of treatment in DBT?

 The most important of the overall goals in DBT is helping clients create “lives worth living.”
 What makes a life worth living varies from client to client.
 For some clients, a life worth living is getting married and having kids.
-For others, it’s finishing school and finding a life partner.
-Others might find it’s joining a religious or spiritual group and buying a house near a place of worship.
-While all these goals will differ, all clients have in common the task of bringing problem behaviours, especially behaviours that could result in death, under control.
+For others, it’s finishing school and finding a solid group of friends.
+Others might find it’s volunteering for a meaningful cause in a different country or creating art.
+While these goals will differ, all clients have in common the task of bringing problem behaviors, especially behaviors that could result in death, under control.

 Target 4: Learn skills that help people do the following:

-Start new relationships, improve current relationships, or end bad relationships.
+- Start new relationships, improve current relationships, or end bad relationships.

 Stage II: Moving from Being Emotionally Shut Down to Experiencing Emotions Fully

 The main target of this stage is to help clients experience feelings without having to shut down by dissociating, avoiding life, or having symptoms of post-traumatic stress disorder (PTSD).
-In DBT, we say that clients entering this stage are now in control of their behaviour but are in “quiet desperation.”
+In DBT, we say that clients entering this stage are now in control of their behavior but are in “quiet desperation.”
 Teaching someone to suffer in silence is not the goal of treatment.